CSULB-CECS-Senior-Design/Motors/README.md

 # Motors

 ## Project Overview
 The R2 ARC project focuses on developing autonomous movement capabilities in robotics using advanced sensor integration and motor control techniques.
-This repo showcases the implementation of DC motors, IR sensors, and SPI communication to enable a machine to travel autonomously.
+This repository showcases the implementation of DC motors, IR sensors, and SPI communication within the R2 ARC

 ## Components
 - **Motors**: 2x 12V Geartisian DC Motors (20 RPM)